steveschnepp/tiny-2d-games/nds/miniwars/README.md

 ## shotgun

 This is not a particle gun.
 Hitting is instant (ray casting).
 Sends many shots in wide spread.
 Each shot is small, but their sum is deadly.

 ## machine gun

+Another non particle gun.
+Same small shots, but very fast rate.
+Long rifles decrease accuracy.
+Accuracy is perfect for the first shot when still.

+Upgrade increase accuracy.

 ## rpg

+Slow moving particle.
+Splash damage when hit.
+Very low firing rate.

+Upgrade increase rate.

 ## bomb

+Same as rpg, but stops at destination, and explodes after a while.
+Ultra low firing rate.

+Upgrade increse rate.

 # Graphics

 Each item is one colored pixel.
+Plasma and explosions are done via pixel sized particle effects.

+Cyclings palettes could be used to make plasma and explosion glowy.

 # Game mechanics